Purpose: Highlight and tally predicted N-linked glycosylation sites (Nx[ST] patterns, where x can be any amino acid).

 If you are analyzing multiple sequences, you can choose how to group them in the analysis.
 If you are analyzing a single sequence, or you do not want to group your sequences, just ignore these options.
 Your sequences can be grouped by the first character in the sequence names, or by a set of characters delimiting the sequence names, or by providing a list of groups.

-Below is an example of a list of grouped sequence names to show how the sequences in the Sample Input could be grouped.
 Each sequence must be on a separate line, and groups are separated by an empty line.
 The first item ending in ':' in a group will be taken as the group name, but this line is optional.
-If group names are omitted, the names Group-1, Group-2, etc., will be generated for reporting.
-Sequences that are not present in any group will be named 'Others' and colored gray.
+If group names are omitted, names will be assigned as Group-1, Group-2, etc. Sequences that are not present in any group will be named 'Others' and colored gray.
 This is useful for highlighting some groups of sequences out of a target set.

-The following can be pasted in with the Sample Input for testing the Grouped Sequence Names option:
+The following can be pasted in as the "grouped sequence names" for testing with the Sample Input:

 Non-recombinants: A1.KE.93.Q23-17 B.FR.HXB2 C.BR.92.92BR025 D.UG.94.94UG1141 O.CM.-.ANT70 CPZ.CM.-.CAM3 Recombinants: 01_AE.CF.90.90CF11697 02_AG.CM.97.97CM-MP807